top of page

 Member Firm acknowledges that it is not relying on ReadyOps or any Administrative Resources as a basis for decision-making and that all decisions are made solely in its independent professional judgment.

 2.2.
-Platform Availability; System and Communication Failures.
+Platform Availability.
+System and Communication Failures.
 ReadyOps is provided on an “as-is” and “as-available” basis.
 Any referenced response times, routing intervals, or processing expectations are Administrative Targets only and do not constitute a Service Level Agreement or guarantee of performance.
 Performance may vary due to third-party systems, Vendor responsiveness, telecommunications services, or other external factors.

 Company shall have no liability for any failure, delay, omission, misrouting, or interruption of ReadyOps, including any communication failures, system errors, or routing outcomes arising from automated workflows, system logic, load balancing, or third-party service interruptions.